The Eleanor M. Luse Center for Communication:

 Adult Language and Cognition: Our individualized treatment programs for adults address communication needs related to work, home or social settings.
 Treatment goals and activities can address recovery following a stroke, head injury or other neurological/neurodegenerative conditions, such as Parkinson's disease and Multiple Sclerosis; or secondary neurocognitive effects of radiation and chemotherapy.

 Weekly Post-stroke Communication Group meetings provide opportunities for ongoing communication recovery in a small group environment at the center and in the community.
 Other communication difficulties associated with reduced hearing sensitivity, memory difficulties or reduced clarity of speech may warrant consultation when they are of concern to an individual or their family.
+Contact Mary Alice Favro or call (802) 656-1915 for more information.

 Individual sessions provide assessment and treatment of stuttering of children and adults.
 The Lidcombe Program is offered through this center for families with children under the age of six years.
 A free weekly evening support group provides opportunities for adults and adolescents to use techniques learned in therapy and maximizes carryover of smooth speech to everyday situations.